-EISAI PUBLISHES SOCIETAL VALUE OF LECANEMAB USING PHASE 3 CLARITY AD DATA IN PEER-REVIEWED NEUROLOGY AND THERAPY JOURNAL
+Eisai publishes societal value of lecanemab using phase 3 Clarity AD data in peer-reviewed Neurology and Therapy journal

 In the U.S., Eisai submitted a supplemental Biologics License Application (sBLA) to the FDA for approval under the traditional pathway on January 6, 2023.
 On March 3, 2023, the FDA accepted Eisai's sBLA based on the Clarity AD clinical data, and the lecanemab application has been granted Priority Review, with a Prescription Drug User Fee Act (PDUFA) action date of July 6, 2023.
 Eisai submitted an application for manufacturing and marketing approval to the Pharmaceuticals and Medical Devices Agency (PMDA) on January 16, 2023, in Japan.
 The Priority Review was granted by the Ministry of Health, Labour and Welfare (MHLW) on January 26, 2023.
 Eisai utilized the prior assessment consultation system of PMDA, with the aim of shortening the review period for lecanemab.
 In Europe, Eisai submitted a marketing authorization application (MAA) to the European Medicines Agency (EMA) on January 9, 2023, which was accepted on January 26, 2023.
 In China, Eisai initiated submission of data for a BLA to the National Medical Products Administration (NMPA) of China in December 2022, and the Priority Review was granted on February 27, 2023.

-Eisai serves as the lead of LEQEMBI development and regulatory submissions globally with both Eisai and Biogen Inc. co-commercializing and co-promoting the product and Eisai having final decision-making authority.
+Eisai serves as the lead of lecanemab development and regulatory submissions globally with both Eisai and Biogen co-commercializing and co-promoting the product and Eisai having final decision-making authority.
+BioArctic has right to commercialize lecanemab in the Nordic under certain conditions and is currently preparing for commercialization in the Nordics together with Eisai.
+BioArctic has no development costs for lecanemab in Alzheimer's disease and is entitled to payments in connection with regulatory approvals and sales milestones as well as royalties on global sales.

+The information was released for public disclosure, through the agency of the contact person below, on March 20, 2023, at 00:30 a.m.
+CET.

 |